VeeamHub/veeam-nutanix/vb_for_nutanix_ahv_4.0/rest-api-examples/README.md

 ![image](https://user-images.githubusercontent.com/4194526/218718371-bdabbbe6-c876-406d-a0d5-f02fa4ba4bf2.png)
 It is important to download file from this link and not to use the same spec as swagger uses.
 Since swagger has issues supporting advanced json objects in URL, swagger spec is a bit simplified in comparison to the one from the link above.

 After that go to Swagger editor https://editor-next.swagger.io/.
-Here you can paste the spec and click "Generate CLient => Python".
+Here you can paste the spec and click "Generate Client => Python".
 That's it.
 ![image](https://user-images.githubusercontent.com/4194526/218719403-643f4adc-d9d5-43a9-84a8-49f3e434d50a.png)